fCeriola/CPC_project/README.md

 ## 3. Technical Explanation
 We started from a giant database containing stars' coordinates and parameters in J2000 reference system, from which we calculated the position of the stars in a horizontal coordinate system with a time-shift formula.
 The calculation is based on the position of the user on the Earth and on the current time at which the application is launched, these two parameters set the center of the horizontal reference system onto which the stars are projected.
 As time flows the stars move respecting their actual trajectories.

-Once we set the scene we applied a veil of air and light pollution in front of the sky in order to hide the stars as they would be in a real scenario.
+Once we set the scene we applied a veil light pollution in front of the sky in order to hide the stars as they would be in a real scenario.

 When the application starts, the user is allowed to use a gyroscope to move the little lens on the screen, that makes the user able to discover the stars under the pollution layer.
 The gyroscope on the phone communicates with the application with OSC messages.
 The interaction between the graphical objects produces also OSC messages that are sent to Ableton in order to produce sound.